Md Hashim Hussein: Military Education & Service

-In 1993–1994, he is appointed as the Commanding Officer of United Nations Protection Force Malaysian Commander (UNPROFOR) stationed in Bosnia Herzegovina.
+In 1993–1994, he was appointed the Commanding Officer of United Nations Protection Force Malaysian Commander (UNPROFOR) stationed in Bosnia Herzegovina.

 He is also the first Commanding Officer to the then newly created 10 Paratrooper Brigade (Malaysia).

 In January 1999, he is selected as the 18th Chief of the Malaysian army.

 In 2001, he is included in Induction of International Officer "Hall of Fame", United States Command and General Staff College Fort Leavenworth, USA.

 After 36 years of service in the military, he retires in December 2002 with the rank of General.

 After Retirement from Military

-Upon retiring from military service, General Md Hashim is appointed as Malaysian High Commissioner to Pakistan up to year 2005.
+Upon retiring from military service, General Md Hashim is appointed Malaysian High Commissioner to Pakistan up to year 2005.

-Afterwards, he is appointed as Chairman of National Authority Chemical Weapons stationed in Wisma Putra, Putrajaya till 2008.
+Afterwards, he is appointed Chairman of National Authority Chemical Weapons stationed in Wisma Putra, Putrajaya till 2008.

 Politics

 On 6 March 2013, he announced to join Parti Keadilan Rakyat (PKR) of the Pakatan Rakyat (PR) opposition coalition.
 In the subsequent 2013 Malaysian general election, he contested in parliamentary constituency of Johor Bahru but lost to United Malays National Organisation (UMNO)'s strongman of Barisan Nasional (BN); Shahrir Abdul Samad.